rouge1616/Spine-Mets-CT-SEG/README.md

 This collection contains a dataset of 55 CT scans collected on patients with a large range of primary cancers and corresponding bone metastatic lesions obtained for patients with metastatic spine disease.
 Voxel-level annotations, vertebral level labelling and lesions classification are also provided.

 ## Usage
 CT scans and segmentations are both provided in DICOM.
-We recommend 3D Slicer's DICOM viewer [3D Slicer](https://www.slicer.org), to view the DICOM images.
+We recommend [3D Slicer](https://www.slicer.org)'s DICOM viewer , to view the DICOM images.
 The CT images can be viewed without additional extensions.
 The segmentations can be viewed using the [QuantitativeReporting extensions](https://qiicr.gitbook.io/quantitativereporting-guide/).

 ## Convert to Nifti